Battle of Hattin: Background

 In 1187 Raynald of Châtillon raided a Muslim Hajj caravan while the truce with Saladin was still in place.
-Saladin swore that he would kill Raynald for violating the truce, and he sent his son Al-Afdal and the emir Gökböri to raid the Frankish lands surrounding Acre.
+Saladin swore that he would kill Raynald for violating the truce.
+He sent his son Al-Afdal and the emir Gökböri to raid the Frankish lands surrounding Acre.
 Gerard de Ridefort and the Templars engaged Gökböri in the Battle of Cresson in May 1187 and were heavily defeated.
 The Templars lost around 150 knights and 300 foot-soldiers, who had made up a great part of the military of Jerusalem.
 Jonathan Phillips states that "the damage to Frankish morale and the scale of the losses should not be underestimated in contributing towards the defeat at Hattin".

-In July, Saladin laid siege to Tiberias, where Raymond III's wife, Eschiva, was trapped.
+In July, Saladin laid siege to Tiberias, where Raymond III's wife, Eschiva of Bures, was trapped.
 In spite of that, Raymond argued that Guy should not engage Saladin in battle and that Saladin could not hold Tiberias because his troops would not stand to be away from their families for so long.
 The Knights Hospitaller also advised Guy not to provoke Saladin.

 Gerard de Ridefort however advised Guy to advance against Saladin, and Guy took his advice.
 Norman Housley suggests that that was because "the minds of both men had been so poisoned by the political conflict 1180-1187 that they could only see Raymond's advice as designed to bring them personal ruin" and also because he had spent Henry II of England's donations in calling the army and was reluctant to disband it without a battle.
 That was a gamble on Guy's part, as he had left only a few knights to defend the city of Jerusalem.